Royal Icing Recipe

 Frequently asked questions

-Why isn’t my icing shiny?
+Why is my icing not shiny?

-Why did my icing not harden?
+What should I do if my icing does not harden?

 sugar cookies in different shapes topped with royal icing